| | Laser

 estimates them to be worth over $1 million per year.
 The article is

-"As rockers lean back to gaze at a planetarium's dome, they see a
+accompanied by an excellent diagram showing how laser projectors work.
+Excerpts from the article:"As rockers lean back to gaze at a planetarium's dome, they see a

 glowing image pulsing in time with the drumbeat of the music.
 A figure of a